Freakwill/pyparsing_ext/README.md

 {'x': Decimal('1'), 'y': Decimal('3'), 'z': 3}
 ```

+In example2.py, we create a programming language, "Small Python".
 run `example2.py` for a complicated example, to parse a text file `test.spy`

 `example2.smallpy.cmdline()`  # in mode of command line